rsta2/circle/README.md

 Circle will be developed and released step by step.
 So it may be easier to understand.
 The main goal is to integrate USB support now.

-The 5th Step
+The 6th Step
 ------------

 First blink 5 times to show the image was loaded right.
-After initializing the USB host controller the USB device descriptor of the on-board USB hub is read and dumped to the logger.
-That's it for now.
-You do not need to attach an USB device for this test.
+After initializing the USB host controller the USB hub driver detects all attached high-speed USB devices (low- and full-speed devices are recognized later) and displays its identifiers (vendor, device and interface).

+The only supported USB device (beside the hub) is the on-board Ethernet controller.
+It will be initialized and after waiting 2 seconds (time for Ethernet PHY to come up) the received frames are dumped.
+At the moment these can only be broadcast frames.
+You can force sending broadcasts on your local network by using `ping address` from an other attached computer where address should be an IP-address of a not existing host at your local network (so that an ARP request is generated).
+For this test you only need to connect your local Ethernet to the Raspberry Pi.
+No external USB device is required.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt* now.

 Circle has the following new features:

-* USB host controller interface (HCI) driver (no split support and no dedicated hub driver for now)
-* USB device class (basic device initialization)
+* USB hub driver (dectects and enables the supported devices)
+* Driver for the on-board Ethernet device (receiving and transmitting frames)

-In Step 1-4 the following features were introduced:
+In Step 1-5 the following features were introduced:

 * C++ build environment
 * Simple delay functionality